 Hurricane Laura ‘will cause unsurvivable storm surge’

+More than half a million people have been told to get out of the path of Hurricane Laura.
+[Source: BBC]

-Hurricane Laura is expected to cause a “unsurvivable” storm surge, extreme winds and flash floods as it hits the US, the National Hurricane Center (NHC) says.
+Hurricane Laura is expected to cause an “unsurvivable” storm surge, extreme winds and flash floods as it hits the US.

-Laura was upgraded to a Category 4 storm as it approached the coasts of Texas and Louisiana on Wednesday.
+The National Hurricane Center says Hurricane Laura was upgraded to a Category 4 storm as it approached the coasts of Texas and Louisiana today.

 The NHC warned local residents to “rush” to complete preparations.